-The smoking ban will help reduce the amount of cigarette butt litter which makes its way from Bayside’s beaches into Port Phillip Bay.
-Reduced litter in the environment will help protect our important marine environments.
+The smoking ban will improve public health and wellbeing, and help to reduce the amount of cigarette butt litter which makes its way from Bayside’s beaches into Port Phillip Bay, protecting our important marine environments.

 Frequently asked questions (FAQs)